 Rehabilitation services are available for cancer survivors with physical and/or cognitive impairments in an effort to maintain or restore function, reduce symptom burden, maximize independence and improve quality of life.

 Rehabilitation has quickly become a service that survivors and providers expect, and one that can assist in compliance to treatment through symptom management.
-The Commission on Cancer and JCAHO require accredited programs to have policies and procedures in place to ensure survivor access to rehabilitation services either on-site or by referral.
+The American College of Surgeons Commission on Cancer and The Joint Commission require accredited programs to have policies and procedures in place to ensure survivor access to rehabilitation services either on-site or by referral.

 Cancer rehabilitation services include the following:

 All rehabilitation staff (Physical Therapy, Occupational Therapy, Speech-Language Pathology, and Audiology) have degrees and are licensed providers.
 There are additional certifications for lymphedema therapy, pelvic floor therapy, myofascial release training, swallowing disorders, etc., that benefit the care of cancer survivors.
 Additional speech therapy specialty certifications that may of benefit include: BCS-S (Board Certified Specialist- Swallowing and Swallowing Disorders); MBSImp (Modified Barium Swallow Impairment Profile).
-The American Board of Physical Therapy Specialist (ABPTS) has scheduled the first Board Certification Examination for Oncology Specialist Certification in Spring 2019.
+The American Board of Swallowing and Swallowing Disorders certification information.
+(The American Board of Physical Therapy Specialties (ABPTS) offers Oncology Specialist Certification.

 Resources to Help